nickuraltsev/finity/README.md

 const maxAttempts = 3;
 let attemptCount = 0;

-// Create a state machine which controls the execution of some asynchronous operation.
+// Create a state machine which controls the execution of some asynchronous task.
-// If the operation fails, it will be retried until it succeeds or the number of attempts reaches the limit.
+// If the task fails, it will be retried until it succeeds or the number of attempts reaches the limit.
-// If a cancellation request is received, the operation will be cancelled. const stateMachine = StateMachine
+// If a cancellation request is received, the task will be stopped. const stateMachine = StateMachine
   .configure()
     .initialState('ready')